 Scheduled Refresh in Power BI

-The purpose is to automate updating of datasets in Power BI Service from data sources.
+The purpose is to automate the updating of datasets in Power BI Service from data sources.

 Refresh Frequency: